toolfun/nym-NM-GW-NC-NR-S5/update/update_notes.md

 sudo systemctl restart nym-gateway && journalctl -u nym-gateway -f -o cat
 ```

+#### 📌 No more need to unbond and rebond!
-#### 📌 The upgrade path for gateways be fixed to be like mix nodes: no need to unbond and rebond!
+> The upgrade path for gateways now fixed to be like for mixnodes

 <!-- ############################# no more Rebond
 #### Rebond gateway to v1.1.13 in NYM wallet